syeung14/speaking/Hormone Hacking: How to engineer your quality of life.md

 So what you do is, you `supplement` with testosterone.
 Now, you could say, well, that was advice for men.
 No, it's advice for men and women.
 Because guess what happens when women have enough testosterone.
 It's way less than for men.
 No, they don't get a deep voice and a `goatee`.
-What they get is a `zest for life`.        [zest: keen enjoyment] They start liking sex more than they did before.
+What they get is a `zest for life`.        [zest: keen enjoyment/an enjoyably exciting quality] They start liking sex more than they did before.
 But they show up at work and they like it.
 They show up for their families better.